godmodelabs/ejecta-v8/README.md

 # Getting v8 & uv libraries

-## Precompiled from dropbox
+## Precompiled from DropBox
-1. Download the precompiled libs from [CloudApp](https://cl.ly/db30380c3537)
+1. Download the precompiled libs from [DropBox](https://www.dropbox.com/s/d27e0xe4ozytu0l/v8-7.9.317.zip?dl=0)
-2. Unpack into libs/
+2. Unpack and copy libs/ into libs/ and include/ into include/

 The libs/v8 folder should look like this:
 ```bash